morrownr/USB-WiFi/README.md

 - managed (client) mode works very well
 - master (AP) mode is very good
-- power saving works well
 - clean compile and clean log

 The Bad:

-- WPA3 does not work on any tested distros
+- WPA3 will only work if a version of wpa_supplicant great than v2.9 is installed
 - no support for interface combinations
 - no support for extended features
 - future Realtek support unknown